hpufo/Newton/README.md

 To run dev server: "npm start" or "npm run dev"

+To build production: "webpack"

 For Chrome Extension:

-Run a production build with(Install webpack gloablly first): "webpack -p"

 Go to "chrome://extensions" in chrome